itsmiki/chest-checker/README.md

 ## Using the app
 1. Find the ChestChecker.exe file in the folder.
-2. Open the app and provide your League of Legends username and click `Go`.
+2. Open the app, provide your League of Legends username and click `Go`.
 3. Now you can see all the information you need.